-The expected credit loss model classifies Alaris' outstanding promissory notes and other receivables in three stages based on their credit quality.
+The expected credit loss model classifies Alaris' outstanding promissory notes and other assets in three stages based on their credit quality.
 Stage 1 represents the lowest credit risk and stage 3 represents loans that are credit impaired.
-As at December 31, 2020 the Trust had \$20.9 million (December 31, 2019 - \$23.8 million) of promissory notes and other receivables classified as stage 1 and \$2.3 million classified as stage 3 (December 31, 2019 - \$2.4 million).
-There was no transfers between stages during the year ended December 31, 2020.
-The previously recorded face value and the opening provision for credit losses have both decreased by \$8.2 million related to the Sandbox promissory notes, which were settled as part of the reclassification of the Sandbox promissory notes to assets held for sale, during the year ended December 31, 2019.
+As at December 31, 2021 the Trust had \$13.6 million (December 31, 2020 - \$20.9 million) of promissory notes and other assets classified as stage 1 and \$nil classified as stage 3 (December 31, 2020 - \$2.3 million).
+There was a transfer of \$2.3 million from Stage 3 to Stage 1, as well as a bad debt recovery of \$4.0 million, during the year ended December 31, 2021.
+The transfer between stages and the bad debt recovery is due to the reduced risk of credit losses on the Kimco accounts receivable and the Kimco promissory notes.
+The Kimco promissory notes are recorded at their original face value as at December 31, 2021 due to this transfer between stages and the associated lower credit risk.
+The cumulative total credit loss provision as at December 31, 2021 is \$nil (December 31, 2020 - \$3.9 million).